I also write, direct, edit, art direct, and produce various content for swiMMMers ear, a creative agency I co-founded with my husband.

 LET'S BRING OUT THE TIME MACHINE.
 WHAT DO YOU WISH YOU COULD HAVE TOLD YOURSELF, WHEN, AND WHY?

 I would say to my 24 year old self (in law school) that its ok to admit that you are an artist.
-Also, I would've told myself: “You’re gonna be a fucking phenomenal woman, partner, friend, lawyer and it’s ok to be different!”
+Also, I would've told myself: “You’re gonna be a fucking phenomenal woman, partner, friend, lawyer, mother and it’s ok to be different!” more often.

 IF YOU COULD TALK TO AN EXPERT TO GAIN MORE INSIGHT ON SOMETHING, WHAT WOULD IT BE ABOUT?